Astroart contains several adaptive filters. The Non-Linear high pass filter improves the sharpness

 To increase the signal to noise ratio it is necessary to acquire many images and then sum them.

-Astroart is able to align and stack hundreds of images quickly, using different algorithms for star fields, spectrums, comets, planets and wide objects.
+Astroart aligns and stacks hundreds of images very quickly, using optimized algorithms for star fields, comets, planets and spectrums.

-Working with 96 bits (32 for every R,G,B channel) it is possible to correct better the defects and to balance accurately the colours.
+Working with 96 bits (32 for every R,G,B channel) allows to correct better the defects and to balance accurately the colours.

 Next page: Image analysis